maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 **3. Build and run**

-Running the application will now authenticate with the Alpha 2 Network.
+Running the application will now authenticate and perform all operations with the Alpha 2 Network.